jtopjian/terraform-provider-openstack-old/README.md

 * `pool`: the floating IP pool to pull an address from.
 * `network_service`: Either `nova-network` or `neutron`.
 * `instance_id`: the UUID of the instance to associate the floating IP with.
+* `region`: Which region to pull an IP from, for multi-region clouds.

 ## Credits